 Before arriving, I searched everywhere for routes and instructions on how to get to Cayo Icacos online.
 And to my surprise, most of those directions turned out to be totally wrong and outdated!

 I couldn’t even get clear guidance on how to get to Cayo Icacos from Puerto Rico’s own official website!
 Furthermore, I couldn’t even find mention of Cayo Icacos Island on Puerto Rico’s tourism website!
 What gives?

 So my trek becomes your fortune, since during my trip to Puerto Rico I blazed a trail to Cayo Icacos and traced all of my steps.
 Which I now pass along to you!

-As a quick note, for those who are worried that the beaches may be in ruins after Hurricane Maria, from what I saw, they are doing just fine.
-And in this article, you will see some current pictures I took just this summer during my trip.
+As a quick note, if you’re worried that the beaches are in ruins after Hurricane Maria, from what I saw, they are doing just fine.
+And in case you have any doubts, I went ahead and added a few pictures that I took during my trip.

 For those who are familiar with Puerto Rico, you can get to Cayo Icacos by taking a water taxi or boat charter ride from the docks of Las Croabas in Fajardo.
 The boat rides are about 15-20 minutes long and launch every 30 minutes to an hour.
 The docks at Las Croabas are about a 60-minute drive from San Juan or a 2.5-hour drive from Aguadilla by car.